parapluu/Concuerror/.github/ISSUE_TEMPLATE/other-issue.md

+---
+name: Other Issue
+about: An issue that is not a bug report or feature request

+---

 Please think about the following before opening an Issue (click `Preview` above to read this more easily):

 * If you need help using Concuerror, visit the [website][website] for tutorials and general info.